 If you are a clinician, pharmacist or nurse currently working in the field of infectious disease, the part-time programme is most likely to be the best way for you to study.
 Part-time applicants must hold a full-time appointment or attachment in a medical/clinical microbiology department of a medical school, hospital, PHE or other appropriate institution for the duration of their studies.

 Months of entry

-The postgraduate programmes in clinical microbiology are designed both as a complete curriculum in clinical microbiology for new entrants into these fields and as an update and extension for those already in it.
-They provide clinicians and scientists with theoretical, laboratory, and clinically applied aspects of their discipline and associated subjects, such as molecular biology.
+The course in clinical microbiology is designed to be both a complete curriculum in clinical microbiology for new entrants into the field and as an update and extension for those already in it.
+The course provides students a with theoretical, laboratory, and clinically applied aspects of the discipline and associated subjects, such as molecular biology.

 Your formal teaching will include lectures, practicals and workshops.